 With the two brothers, we know that since everything else was the same, any difference in job quality or salary is directly attributable to the sports they played.
 If the soccer-playing one got a better job, then you know that raising a kid to play soccer is better for the child than raising him on say, baseball.
 (Statistical significance is another issue for another day.)

 With the various cousins, we can make educated guesses about what caused the differences in job quality and salary.
 Perhaps brother A’s wife worked in the recruitment industry and helped her kids more than her sister-in-law could help her kids.
-Perhaps the neighbourhood where brother B and his wife raised their kids didn’t have as good schools.
+Perhaps the neighborhood where brother B and his wife raised their kids didn’t have as good schools.
 You can make good guesses about why you got a particular result, but you can’t be certain.

 Note: To my more advanced readers, I’m vaguely aware that depending on your sample size and how you play with the numbers, you can get a very high degree of certainty (if not 100%) with multivariate testing.
-My point above is made at a basic level, and is the main distinction between A/B testing and multivariate testing.
+My point above is made at a basic level and is the main distinction between A/B testing and multivariate testing.

 Update 1: Sphinn button is broken, but you can [should? ;)] sphinn the story here.
 Also, I forgot to point it out, but if analytics are your bag, check out these 3 new metrics for measuring social media and this post on messing with competitors’ analytics.